hellums/lacey-bacon/README.md

 TO UNIT TEST (ON MAC):

-python3 -m unittest test_romcom
+python3 -m unittest test_romcom -v
-(or python3 -m unittest discover)
+(or python3 -m unittest discover -v)

 ON WINDOWS: